maxbridges/ObjectStorageDedicated/web-gallery-tutorial.md

-# Implementation of the Web Gallery scenario
+# Tutorial: Image Gallery

-This document covers the step by step implementation of the Web Gallery scenario.
+This tutorial introduces how a simple web application can be built on the IBM Cloud.
+This application uses Cloud Object Storage as the back-end storage for a Node.js application that allows a user to upload and view photos or other images.

 ## Getting started

 Before getting started with writing any code, you must ensure that you have the following items set up:

--   IBM Bluemix account
+-   IBM Bluemix

 -   Cloud Foundry